Flyers fire Vigneault amid skid; Yeo named interim coach - WHIZ News

 The Flyers are 8-10-4 and in seventh place in the Metropolitan Division.
 Vigneault went 147-74-54 with the Flyers and missed the playoffs last season.

-Mike Yeo was named interim coach.
-The Flyers play Monday night against Colorado.
+Mike Yeo was named interim coach for the Flyers, who host Colorado on Monday night.

 Fletcher tried to blame injuries last week for the team’s recent slide, but it became clear as the losses piled up that a change was needed.